Comparison

 - Native team collaboration built-in (not plugin)

-- Scales effortlessly for distributed teams
+- Cloud-backed collaboration for distributed teams

 JetBrains advantages